leemunroe/grunt-email-workflow/readme.md

 ## Requirements

+You may already have these installed on your system.
+If not, you'll have to install them.

 * Node.js - [Install Node.js](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager)
 * Grunt-cli and Grunt (`npm install grunt-cli -g`)
+* Command Line Tools for Mac OS X (`xcode-select --install`)
 * Ruby - [Install ruby with RVM](https://rvm.io/rvm/install)
 * Premailer (`gem install premailer hpricot nokogiri`) - Required for inlining the CSS
 * [Mailgun](http://www.mailgun.com) (optional) - Sends the email